Closed conformal Killing-Yano initial data: Introduction

 In the recent work~\cite{gpkh-ckid} we returned to the question of how to detect the presence of solutions of a geometric PDE on the bulk of a solution of Einstein's equations just by looking at the initial data for the metric.
 This question had been studied and successfully answered, by deriving the corresponding initial data equations, for only for a small number of examples: Killing equation~\cite{berezdivin, MONCRIEF-KID1, MONCRIEF-KID2, COLL77, beig-chrusciel}, homothetic Killing equation~\cite{berger}, and some Killing spinor equations~\cite{GOMEZLOBO2008, bk-kerrness1, bk-kerrness2, gasperin-williams} (though, only in 4 dimensions).
 In~\cite{gpkh-ckid} we have succeeded in adding the conformal Killing equation to this short list.
-In the this work, motivated by the possibility of characterizing the initial data giving rise to the Kerr-NUT-(A)dS family of spacetimes, we use the methods of~\cite{gpkh-ckid} to derive to the initial data equations for closed conformal Killing-Yano (cCYK) 2-forms.
+In this work, motivated by the possibility of characterizing the initial data giving rise to the Kerr-NUT-(A)dS family of spacetimes, we use the methods of~\cite{gpkh-ckid} to derive the initial data equations for closed conformal Killing-Yano (cCYK) 2-forms.
+Such an initial data characterization is complementary to the above mentioned local characterization by the existence of a principal tensor.
+In particular, such an initial data characterization would be independent of the way the corresponding Cauchy surface is embedded in the ambient spacetime (cf.~Remark~\ref{rem:isometric-embedding}).
+In numerical relativity, a Cauchy surface independent characterization of Kerr initial data, which was constructed by one of us~\cite{gpgl-kerr} (though using a different approach), has already been fruitfully exploited~\cite{kerrness-numeric} to quantitatively estimate the convergence of a ringdown simulation to a Kerr background.
+Our results might lead in the future to similar applications in numerical relativity in higher dimensions, or in the study of non-linear stability of Kerr-NUT-(A)dS black holes in mathematical relativity.